pgporada/ocspd/README.rst

 Debian package
 --------------

-We package ocspd for Debian, but it will still have dependencies that are not available as debian packages.
-This means you need to either still use ``pip`` to install those dependencies, or you will need to package the dependencies yourself.
+We package ocspd for Debian, but it will still have depenfencies that are not available as debian packages.
+This means you need to either still use PIP to install those dependencies, or you need to package them yourself.

-There is a build script in the root of this project: ``build_deb_pkg.sh``.
-It will automatically download the dependencies master branches from Github and package them, the finished packages including a package for ocspd will be in the ``build`` directory.
+There is a build script in the root of this project: `build_deb_pkg.sh`.
+It will automatically download the dependencies master branches from Github and package them, the finished packages including a package for ocspd will be in the `build` directory.

 ..
 Warning:: Do not use this, none of the source code you are about to check
     out will be audited, you will need to vet it yourself.
 Also it will cause